Emergency Fund: How Much You Should Save (with Calculator)

 When you have an overall picture of your finances, you’ll be able to see how much money you can contribute to savings each month.
-From there, you can set a monthly savings goal and develop a timeline for when your emergency savings will be fully funded.
+From there, you can set a monthly goal using our savings goal calculator and develop a timeline for when your emergency savings will be fully funded.

 This is advice I give to all my financial coaching clients.
 If you’re living paycheck to paycheck and feel like you don’t have any money left over at the end of the month, start with a few dollars when you can.
 You’ll be surprised how quickly $5 or $10 adds up.

 You may have heard the term “pay yourself first.”
 The idea here is to treat savings as a necessary expense, just like rent or utilities.
 Make it a non-negotiable.

 Every time you get paid, set aside a designated amount in your emergency fund.
 It doesn’t have to be much if the budget is tight right now.
 The most important thing is to get in the habit of saving first.
 Once you’ve set aside your savings, budget from what’s left.

 Cutting expenses doesn’t necessarily mean selling your house or canceling your Netflix subscription.
 Instead, look for quick wins in your budget where you could save some extra money.
 Subscriptions you don’t use, the “eating out” budget, and negotiating regular bills (cell phones, cable, etc.) are all quick and easy places to start.

 Apps can help.
 Trim, for example, is a free tool that will track your spending and look for places in your budget where you can save money.
 It can also negotiate bills on your behalf, cancel unwanted subscriptions, and offer cash back when you shop.